Skip Ribbon Commands

 Indoor Labs

-The indoor research facilities, located at the Qatar University Campus, currently consist of five dedicated laboratories with state of the art equipment.
+The indoor research facilities, located at the Qatar University Campus, currently consist of six dedicated laboratories with state of the art equipment.

 Agricultural Greenhouse